How to remove an LiveUpdate error

 LiveUpdate.exe file information

-The process known as Openwares' LiveUpdate or AceGain LiveUpdate
+The process known as Openwares' LiveUpdate or Product Updater or ASUS Live Update or AceGain LiveUpdate

-belongs to software Application LiveUpdate or FW LiveUpdate or Byteswarm LiveUpdate or Samsung PC Studio (version 3 USB) or AceGain LiveUpdate or Joy of Cooking or Avanquest or Pinnacle MPEG Realtime Codec
+belongs to software Application LiveUpdate or Product Updater or FW LiveUpdate or Byteswarm LiveUpdate or Samsung PC Studio (version 3 USB) or AceGain LiveUpdate or Joy of Cooking or Avanquest

-by Openwares (www.openwares.org) or AceGain (www.acegain.com) or ASUSTeK Computer (www.asus.com).
+by Openwares (www.openwares.org) or IObit (www.iobit.com) or ASUSTeK Computer (www.asus.com) or AceGain (www.acegain.com) or Driver-Soft.

 Description: LiveUpdate.exe is located in a subfolder of "C:\Program Files" - generally C:\Program Files\LiveUpdate\ or C:\Program Files\AceGain\LiveUpdate\.

-The program has a visible window.
-LiveUpdate.exe is not a Windows system file.
-The process starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-LiveUpdate.exe is able to record inputs.
-Therefore the technical security rating is 26% dangerous, however also read the users reviews.
+LiveUpdate.exe is not a Windows core file.
+The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+LiveUpdate.exe is able to record inputs, monitor applications, manipulate other programs and connect to the Internet.
+Therefore the technical security rating is 28% dangerous; however you should also read the users reviews.

 In case of problems with LiveUpdate.exe, you can also uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ LiveUpdate or FW LiveUpdate or search the support area on the Asus website.